Notable People

 That is why the book mattered beyond the prize.
 It revealed, in a relatively portable form, what his larger body of work had already been doing.

-He did not separate fiction from criticism cleanly, and that helped him
+He kept fiction and criticism close, and that helped him

 The old archived blurb emphasized that Cohen wrote criticism for Harper's.
 That detail is more important than it might first appear.